Hazardous Fuels Program

 Land managers with the Prineville BLM and the Deschutes and Ochoco National Forests are using a combination of mechanical fuels treatments and prescribed burning to reduce the risk of severe wildfires, to improve the safety of people living or recreating on or near public lands, the safety of firefighters responding to wildfires and homes and property.
 These actions are also helping restore ecosystem health throughout the region.

-For general maps of the annual prescribed fire program in Central Oregon, click here and look for links under "where will we burn."
+For general maps of the 2011 Prescribed Fire Program in Central Oregon, click here and look for links under "where will we burn."